chesslablab/chess-data/README.md

 | `castling`     | The castling status of the two kings       |
 | `previousMove` | The previous move                          |

-So, the following sequence of moves:
+The following sequence of moves:

 ```php
 <?php